TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 Please submit patches and contribute to the pull requests for [AFNI](https://github.com/gentoo-science/sci/pull/115), [FSL](https://github.com/gentoo-science/sci/pull/118), and [SPM](https://github.com/gentoo-science/sci/pull/107)!

 Additional packages are welcome, and we would recommend you submit pull requests *directly* to [gentoo-science](https://github.com/gentoo-science/sci).
-We will however gladly include any working ebuilds in [our overlay](https://github.com/TheChymera/sci.git) - if they take to long to get into gentoo-science.
+We will however gladly include any working ebuilds in [our overlay](https://github.com/TheChymera/sci.git) - if they take too long to get into gentoo-science.

 ---
 <sup>Browse the history of this file *or* find static versions to cite via [its GitHub page](https://github.com/TheChymera/chymeric_tutorials/blob/master/source/_posts/2013-10-02-neurogentoo.markdown)!</sup>